Last Updated on February 14, 2023

-Puffer jackets are enjoying their time in the limelight right now, but while they’re a huge trend for 2022, they’ve long been a style staple.
+Puffer jackets are enjoying their time in the limelight right now, but while they’re a huge trend in 2023, they’ve long been a style staple.
 Chances are, you already had one before they became ‘cool’.

-They’re the ultimate in casual attire and look perfect thrown on over a sweatshirt and jeans, but they aren’t so effortless when it comes to cleaning them.
+They’re the ultimate in casual attire and look perfect thrown on over a sweatshirt and jeans, but they aren’t so effortless when it comes to keeping them clean.

 READ MORE: How to Wash Period Underwear